RahimjonovBoburjon/portfolio-website/README.md

 # Portfolio Website v1

-A beautiful portfolio website inspired by Brittany Chiang's design, built with Vue 3, Vite, and Tailwind CSS.
+A beautiful portfolio website built with Vue 3, Vite, and Tailwind CSS.

 ## 🚀 Features

-- **Modern Design**: Inspired by Brittany Chiang's portfolio with exact color scheme
 - **Responsive**: Works perfectly on all devices
 - **Smooth Animations**: AOS (Animate On Scroll) for beautiful transitions
 - **Vue 3**: Latest Vue.js with Composition API